hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 This document contains all the information you need to navigate the course.
 This syllabus is long (nearly 5,000 words) for a reason. **It is meant to be read once, then searched as needed.** If you need to find something, use the table of contents found in the left sidebar of the web version.
 Click "Expand All" to see the subsections in the table.
 You can also hit `Ctrl/Cmd+F` to bring up a search field, and then type in the text you are looking for.

 + When you see blue- or purple-underlined text in the syllabus or any other document, it's a clickable link.
 For example, [click here for pictures of dogs in clothes](https://start.duckduckgo.com/?q=dogs+wearing+clothes&iar=images&iax=images&ia=images&kp=1).
-+ Links to all important documents and information can be found on the course Canvas site and also on our **Class Page**, which you can access [by clicking here](https://).
-The Class Page will also contain links, a record of what we do in class each day, and more. **Bookmark the Class Page in your browser and check it daily.**
++ Links to all important documents and information can be found on the course [Canvas site][cnvs]
 + Once the syllabus is finalized, it will be available in electronic form (here) and as a PDF on Canvas.
 After that, the electronic version will be updated as needed, with updates ==highlighted in yellow like this==. *The PDF version will only be updated occasionally and you should use it only for archival purposes.*

 ## About the course